muratk5n/thirdwave/en/tweets/2022/week02.md

 ---

-Lee Pace (Cleon of the genetic dynasty) as the new Nicholas Cage?
-I ask a remake of *Face Off*.

-\#foundation

----

 Demerzel was different than I expected, and the genetic dynasty wasn't there in the Asimov books, but it's ok..